Maternal and Child Health Data and Statistics

 during, and immediately following pregnancy.
 Centers for Disease Control and Prevention (CDC) and state health departments.

-- Profile-IQ.
+- Profile Study.
 Statistics on local health department financing,

 workforce, and activities based on data from NACCHO's National Profile of